algorytmix02/WIEGAND-2-MQTT/README.md

 - 4 relay outputs to control gates, garage doors, lights, etc.
  Whith d0 for door and d1 for led of the reader

+Automatic Free open with "c'est la merde" code Automatic Free Out with the button